DaveWestFGCU/EagleHacks2025_Project/README.md

 7. **The Response**

-    We now change the job's status to reflect that it is completed, move the job's directory into a mounted directory for hosting, and on the next query at the GET /job/{job_id}, respond with the new status and links to the ad PNG images.
+    We now change the job's status to reflect that it is completed, move the job's directory into a mounted directory for hosting, and on the next query at GET /job/{job_id} the response includes links to the generated advertisements.

 ## Example Images